Same Day Flowers Delivery - Australia Wide!

 Do you deliver to churches for Easter services?

-We do, actually!
+We do!
 Happens more than you'd think.
-Just put the church address and add a note about which service they're for.
+Put the church address and add a note about which service they're for.
 One year we delivered lilies to three different churches in Kingscliff alone.
-Pro tip: order early in the week - churches often want them by Thursday for Good Friday services.
+Order early in the week though.
+Churches often want flowers by Thursday for Good Friday services.

 Can I specify yellow gerberas instead of pink?

-Honestly?
 Not always.
 Our partner florists work with what's fresh that day.
 We can add a note requesting yellow, but can't guarantee it.
-That said, after 19 years, I can tell you the "wrong" color gerberas have never ruined anyone's Easter.
-They're all cheerful!
-If you need something more specific I highly recommend phone one of our staff members.
+After 19 years, I can tell you the "wrong" colour gerberas have never ruined anyone's Easter.
+They're all cheerful.
+If you need something very specific I'd recommend phoning one of our staff.

-> Call our team for advice of Easter flowers
+Call our team for advice on Easter flowers

-What happens if no one's home because they're at Easter lunch somewhere else?
+What happens if no one's home because they're at Easter lunch?

-This is why we take mobile numbers!
+This is why we take mobile numbers.
 Our drivers usually call ahead.
-If no answer, they'll leave them somewhere safe (most people have a spot) or with neighbors.
+If no answer, they'll leave them somewhere safe (most people have a spot) or with neighbours.
 Worst case, they come back to the shop and we redeliver Monday.
+And because it's autumn, the flowers sitting on a doorstep for an hour or two won't suffer the way they would in the middle of summer.
 Never had Easter flowers go to waste yet.

 Is it weird to send myself Easter flowers?

-Not even slightly!
-We get loads of "self-love" Easter orders.
+Not even slightly.
+We get loads of self-purchase Easter orders.
 One customer orders our 3 gerberas in a vase every Easter for her own kitchen table because "they make me happy all week."
 Sometimes you've got to be your own Easter bunny.

 Comments